hellofresh/klepto/README.md

 <a name="examples"></a>
 ## Examples

-Example configuration files for intfood and the ordering tool can be found on [Klepto Examples](klepto-examples-confluence) on Confluence.
+Example configuration files for intfood and the ordering tool can be found on [Klepto Examples][klepto-examples-confluence] on Confluence.

 <a name="contributing"></a>
 ## Contributing